jr3cermak/particle/libraries/axtls/doc/NOTES.md

 one function call at a time, you will slowly find the offending code that uses
 <stdio.h> functions that should be avoided.

+Other things to avoid are gettimeofday via sys/time.h.
+This will pull in a symbol gettimeofday that cannot be used with the Particle platform.

 There are some reserved words and variables imported via "Particle.h" or "application.h" that needed to be avoided.